ioBroker/ioBroker.docs/docs/en/README.md

 ## Programmable
 Optional programming is done with JavaScript, a script language that has been continuously developed since 1995.
 This is easy to learn so that new requirements can be implemented quickly.
 This makes it possible for everyone to contribute to ioBroker and also for individual requirements to be implemented.

-For beginners in programming, the 'Blockly' variant is available, which enables you to quickly get results yourself without extensive programming knowledge using 'drag and drop'.
+For beginners in programming, there is the 'Blockly' variant, which enables you to quickly get results yourself without extensive programming knowledge using 'drag and drop'.

 ## Visualization
 With `VIS` ioBroker provides a powerful tool for creating an individual visualization.
-Current values from sensors can be presented graphically as well as historical processes.
+Current values from sensors can be graphically presented in the same way as historical processes.
 Live images from surveillance cameras, the implementation of an alarm system, heating systems and air conditioning - almost everything that is imaginable can also be implemented.

 * Example of a self-created VIS user interface * ![VIS](../de/media/vis2.png)